You have created a Project.

 - mode: Specify environment mode.
 See Types of environment section.
+If

 - cluster : Specify the organization cluster on which this new environment will be deployed.
+If

-Edit environment general settings
+Editing the environment settings

 General tab, you will be able to update your environment name.
 It will also display the environment mode and the cluster assigned to your environment.